Velocidex/velociraptor-web/content/docs/artifacts/misc.md

 artifact is collected with a rate limited way (about 20-50 ops per second).

-This artifact is usefull in the following scenarios:
+This artifact is useful in the following scenarios:

   * We need to locate all the places on our network where customer data has been copied.